practicalli/engineering-playbook/docs/os/command-line/commands/file-system.md

 <!--- TODO: add link to configure zsh and bash shells to always prompt for delete confirmation --->

+## Archives

+Tar (tape archive) is the long standing command for creating archives on Unix, optionally compressing the resulting file with one of several algorithms.

+`tar -cf tar_file_name.tar <directory and/or files>` creates a new archive, `-c` for create, `-f` to specify archive file name.

+`tar -cfz archive.tgz <directory and/or files>` creates a new archive using gzip compression.

+Archive options:

+- `z` gizip compression, `.tgz` file extension
+- `j` bzip2 compression, `.tgj` file extension
+- `J` xz compression, `.tgx` file extension

+tar -xf archive.tar extracts everything from the archive, `-C` extracts to a given path.

+tar can change the contents of an archive using `--concatenate`, `--delete`, `--append` and `--update` flags.

+zip is a universal archive tool that compresses one or multiple files into a `.zip` archive, reducing the size of text based files.
+Binary files may result in a slightly bigger archive.

+`zip [options] zip_file_name <directory and/or files>` creates a compressed archive.

+`unzip [options] zip_file_name` extracts all the files form the archive.

 ## Find files and contents